Serge Aimé Coulibaly

-“One of the most engaged choreographers of its generation, Serge Aimé Coulibaly casts a keen and kindly eye on the world, to inform dance that drinks from every spring.”
+“One of the most engaged choreographers of his generation, Serge Aimé Coulibaly casts a keen and kindly eye on the world, to inform dance that drinks from every spring.”

 – La Biennale de la Danse Lyon –

-For Serge Aimé, dance is a social commitment.
-He questions the daily reality and the social evolutions by sharing this research with his public.
-In his work, he explores the interface between individual personality and commitment, the tension between what the individual feels and what the commitment of a better world imposes on the individual.
-On the basis of his commitment, he developed a creative process based on the principle of duality: every movement that crosses the body has an opposite.
-Each form of energy is accompanied by a second form.
-This brings the body and mind into a state in which intuition and urgency take over.
+For Serge Aimé Coulibaly, dance is a social commitment.
+He questions day to day reality and social evolutions and shares this research with his audiences.
+In his work he examines the interface between personality and involvement, the tension between the individual experiences or wants to say on the one hand and what the commitment to a better world imposes on that individual on the other.
+On the basis of engagement, he developed a creative process that starts from the duality principle.
+Every movement that moves through the body triggers an opposite movement.
+Every form of energy is accompanied by a second form.
+This brings body and mind into a state in which intuition and urgency take control.